-Buying a house is a big milestone; huge in fact!
-My mum has always told me its one of the most stressful milestones in life.
+Buying a house is a big milestone!
+My mum has always told me it’s one of the most stressful milestones in life.
 I’ve just googled ‘most stressful life milestones’ and yes, moving house makes top 5.
-No surprise then that such a big event means you’re going to need some help; emotional support, advice and possibly some extra hands on moving day.
+No surprise that such a big event means you’re going to need some help; emotional support, advice and possibly some extra hands on moving day.
+Here’s 7 people who can help you buy a house and how:

 1. Friends/ Family